nitk-nest/NeST/examples/topology-helpers/README.md

-The example shows how to customise the number and type of flows between sender and receiver nodes, adjust flow duration, set custom qdisc and its parameters at router interfaces, configure link attributes at interfaces, use IPv4 addressing instead of the default IPv6 addressing, and enable routing logs.
+The example shows how to customise the number and type of flows between sender and receiver nodes, adjust flow duration, set custom qdisc and its parameters at router interfaces, configure link attributes at interfaces, use IPv4 addressing instead of the default IPv6 addressing, enable routing logs and use OSPF for dynamic routing instead of the default static routing.

 <!-- The below snippet will render example code in docs website -->
 <!-- #DOCS_INCLUDE: gfc1-custom-config.py -->